layoutBox/PinLayout/README.md

 	* The layout system doesn’t add any stored properties to UIViews.
 It simply compute the UIView.frame property, one view at a time.
 	* Since it is stateless, it can be used with any other layout framework without conflicts.
-Each view can use the layout system that better suit it  (PinLayout, constraint, flexbox, grids, …) A view can be layouted using PinLayout and later with another method.
+Each view can use the layout system that better suit it  (PinLayout, constraint, flexbox, grids, …) A view can be layouted using PinLayout and later with another method/framework.
-	* REWORK THAT!!!
-Stateless also means that if a view reference other views, the view should be re-layouted in layoutSubViews()  layouted with PinLayout use other views as referenced view change (size/position)

-* No constraints
+* No constraints/No auto-layout
-	* Constraints are very verbose and hard for a human brains to understand.
-Too much information.
+	* Constraints are verbose and hard for a human brains to understand when there are many views implicated, even with sugar-syntax frameworks.
 	* PinLayout positions views as a designer would explain it (eg: “The TextField is below the Label, aligned left, and is its width match the other view’s width“).
 	* No priorities, simply layout views in the order that make sense.
 No priority required.

 * Before applying the new sets of attributes, PinLayout always start with the view’s current frame.
-So it’s possible to set the view’s size during the initialization (ex: view.pin.width(100).height(200)), and later only position the view (ex: view.pin.top(10).left(20))
+So it’s possible to set the view’s size during the initialization (ex: view.pin.width(100).height(200)), and later only position the view (ex: view.pin.top(10).left(20)).
+This makes PinLayout really animation friendly.

 * Minimize as much as possible calculations and constants when layouting views.